joe-gallant/accredible-case-studies/src/pages/case-studies/2021-02-27-this-is-a-title-field.md

   - Social Media
 topics:
   - Training
-  - Managing Cost
+  - Cost Management
-  - Managing Time
+  - Time Management
 synopsis: Digital Marketing Institute provided certificates to recipients all over the globe but this was costing them a lot money to print and ship certificates that didn't always arrive.
 Utilizing digital credentials from